colealanroberts/OpenAI/README.md

 print(images) // images[0].url
 ```

-A more verbose request may provide the following—
+A more verbose `ImageRequest` may provide the following—
 ```swift
 struct ImageRequest: ExpressibleByStringLiteral {
     /// A text description of the desired image(s).
 The maximum length is 1000 characters.